 Documentation on tests and surveys:

 Tests, Surveys and Pools

 1) Test availability exceptions - When you set up your test options (availability window, number of attempts, time limit), sometimes you have a student or group of students who need to have a different set of parameters.
-Prior to SP13, this has required creating a copy of the test in order to set the options differently for these students.
-Now, you can set up parameters to define a set of students and apply different options to them within the original test's options:
+You can set up parameters to define a set of students and apply different options to them within the original test's options:

 2) Feedback release options - improved granularity of choices - which types of feedback will be released based on which set of conditions: